sonhmai/how-sqlite-works/book-sqlite/chap_transaction_management.md

    - or roll-forward/ redo operations of committed transactions that has not been reflected in db files

-### Write-Ahead Logging

-There are and cons of using WAL instead of rollback journal.
-Some of from SQLite website is depicted below.
-For more see https://sqlite.org/wal.html

-Pros
-1. WAL is significantly faster in most scenarios.
-2. WAL provides more concurrency as readers do not block writers and a writer does not block readers.
-Reading and writing can proceed concurrently.
-3. Disk I/O operations tends to be more sequential using WAL.
-4. ...

-Cons
-1. All processes using a database must be on the same host computer; WAL does not work over a network filesystem.
-2. not possible to change the page_size after entering WAL mode.
-3. ...

 ### Implement a transaction

 Pager (transaction manager)